drjoschua/nr-litteratur/USA-ASS.md

 Brush et al. (2004) compared results from a local (think aloud) and a synchronous remote (think alone over phone) usability study, investigating usability issues found, participants experience, and facilitator's experience.
 The results suggest that the number of usability issues found including type and severity is comparable, at the same time as the qualitative experience may differ.
+For their study, they investigated comfort, ease, memory, concentration, contribution, convenience, preference.
 For the remote study, they point out that preparation required more effort, recruitment was easier, the tone of voice was enough to sense frustration, and that most of their participants would either prefer both methods equally or the remote evaluation in the future.

 ## McFadden et al. (2002) Remote Usability Evaluation: Overview and Case Studies